 Reply to Reviews

-Apply the filters by update and by rating change to analyze how exactly the review rating changed.
-Click on the ‘Show history’ to see the details on the review changes over time.
+Apply the "Update" and "Rating change" filters to analyze how exactly the review rating changed.
+Click on "Show history" to see the details on review changes over time.

-Replies chart shows how many replies were submitted and how the replies affected the review rating changes.
+The Replies Chart shows how many replies were submitted and how the replies affected the review rating changes.

-On this chart, the total number of replies, replies time, and the report a concern statistics for a period of time is displayed.
+On this chart, you'll see the total number of replies, replies time, and the Report a Concern stats for the selected timeframe.

 On the Replies tab, use the filter by review changes to view how many replies affected the review rating change:

 - All reviews - total number of reviews for the period